MicrosoftDocs/entra-docs/docs/identity/conditional-access/require-tou.md

 ## Create your terms of use

-This section provides you with the steps to create a sample terms of use.
-When you create a ToU, you select a value for **Enforce with Conditional Access policy templates**.
-Selecting **Custom policy** opens the dialog to create a new Conditional Access policy as soon as your ToU is created.
+This section provides you with the steps to create a sample terms of use document.
+When you create a terms of use document, you select a value for **Enforce with Conditional Access policy templates**.
+Selecting **Custom policy** opens a dialog to create a new Conditional Access policy as soon as your terms of use is created.

 1. Create a new terms of use document and save it as a PDF file.
 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](~/identity/role-based-access-control/permissions-reference.md#conditional-access-administrator).